mario-eth/soldeer/USAGE.md

 [forge] soldeer install <NAME>~<VERSION> <ZIP_URL>
 ```

 If the URL to a ZIP file is provided, the registry is not used and the file is downloaded from the URL directly.
+Note
+that a version must still be provided, but it can be freely chosen.

 #### Git Repository